 OUR INTERSECTIONAL LENS

 Airdrie Pride Society takes an intersectional approach to its vision, mission, and goals.
 Intersectionality is an approach that investigates the overlapping and interdependent systems of privilege and/or discrimination that people face from their multifaceted identities.
-These identities can include one’s ethnicity, age, gender, sexuality, ability, socioeconomic status, or other identities, and any combination of these.
-Through this intersectional approach, Airdrie Pride Society further strives to advocate for the voices of marginalized groups in order to reduce oppression through centering people’s lived realities.
+Recognizing that we cannot list all identities and that identities fluctuate and language changes over time, some examples of these impacting identities include ethnicity, age, gender, sexuality, ability, faith, socioeconomic status, the combination of these within a person, and the perception of these identities from external sources.
+Through this intersectional approach, Airdrie Pride Society further strives to advocate for the voices of equity-deserving groups in order to reduce oppression through centering people’s lived realities.

 To create a society where gender identity, gender expression, and sexual orientation are fully accepted, individuals can find their community, and access barrier-free services.